marius-cojocariu/MinifiedAsset/minified-asset/lib/minify/README.txt

 WELCOME TO MINIFY!

+This is a special version of Minify, modified to work well with the MinifiedAsset Laravel bundle

 Minify is an HTTP content server.
 It compresses sources of content (usually files), combines the result and serves it with appropriate HTTP headers.
 These headers can allow clients to perform conditional